 All registered sex offenders have to be listed and registered on a sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You can access this information on the website, but keep in mind that you will not be able to find the actual address, rather the address block they live on.

 Court Records are public records.
 Court Records include a case file containing a court docket and all documents and filings filed in the case.
 You are able to access the court records on their website, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of their state citizen’s criminal past.
 These online databases are connected so you are able to track criminal backgrounds from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a completely different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes:

 - DUI or DWI.

 If you do a criminal records check, you generally won’t be able to see if that person has had any:

 - Been in a traffic accident.

 - You must be over the age of 21.

 - You must possess a High School Diploma or GED